 I'm interested in research at the interface of Atmopsheric Chemistry and Physics.

 As a member of the Tropospheric Chemistry group at NOAA, I utilize and develop multi-channel cavity ringdown instruments to measure NOx, NO3, N2O5, NOy, and O3 simultaneously on a one-second time scale.
-These instruments can and have been implemented on various platforms such as the NOAA P-3 aircraft, Twin-Otter aircraft, and the NOAA CSD Mobil-lab (ground vehicle).
+These instruments can and have been implemented on various platforms such as the NOAA P-3 aircraft, Twin-Otter aircraft, and the NOAA CSL Mobile-lab (ground vehicle).

 Visit my personal website for up to date information about my research: ZacharyCJDecker.com

-I am currently investigating the nighttime atmospheric chemistry of wildfire smoke plumes.
+I am currently investigating the dark chemistry of wildfire smoke plumes.
+That is the chemistry that occurs without sunlight whether it be after sunset, or in the center of a thick and dark smoke plume.
 Specifically the reactions, and evolution, of the nitrate radical (NO3) and biomass burning volatile organic compounds in smoke plumes as they are aged and transported.
-I am studying this system through the master chemical mechanism, as well as in the field during the NOAA and NASA combined FIREX-AQ campaign in 2019.
+I am studying this system through the data we gathered during the FIREX-AQ campaign in 2019.
+During FIREX-AQ I worked with the Joel Throrton group from the University of Washing to operate an Iodide Chemical Ionization Mass Spectrometer aboard the NOAA Twin Otter aircraft.